 Keep Your Furniture Looking Great

-We build our tables to be as durable as they can be, but the world is a tough place.
+We build our conference room tables to be as durable as they can be, but the world is a tough place.
 Here’s what you need to know to keep your table in good condition.

-Your table has seams where the top segments are joined.
-If you spill on the top, wipe it off the seams as soon a possible, as it is not good for water to flow into the seams.
+Conference room tables have seams where the top segments are joined.
+If you spill on the top, wipe it off the seams as soon a possible, as it is not good for water to sit on the seams.
 Spills can also damage the data ports.
 It is best to provide your guests with coasters for their drinks and to keep a roll of paper towels or napkins close at hand.